openstreetmap/mod_tile/README.rst

 Configuration
 -------------

-After you either copiled the software yourself or installed the software packages, you can continue with the configuration.
-Here we assume that you have installed mod_tile using packages from Debian/Ubuntu.
-If you compiled from source you need to place debian-style configuration files at the relevant locations to use the Debian helper scripts a2enmod/a2enconf, or manually create apache configuration.

-For your convenience example configuration files are located in the `etc` directory of this repository.
+After you either installed the software packages or copiled the software yourself, you can continue with the configuration.
+For your convenience example configuration files are distributed with the software packages and located in the ``examples/config`` directory of this repository.

-A very basic example-map and data can be found in the `example-map` directory.
+A very basic example-map and data can be found in the ``example-map`` directory.
 For a simple test copy it over to ``/var/www/example-map``.

-Copy the configuration files to their place:
+Copy the configuration files to their place, too:

 ::